themoeboy/mind-arc-exercise-2/README.md

 ### Responsive App

-Devices with with less than 1224px are treated as mobile
+Devices with width less than 1224px are treated as mobile

 ### Color Palette